 Social Work Degree

-Social Work is one of the major human service professions focused on enhancing the social functioning of individuals, families, groups, organizations and communities.
-Services are provided to all people with particular emphasis on disadvantaged populations.
+Social work is one of the major human service professions focused on enhancing the social functioning of individuals, families, groups, organizations and communities.
+Services are provided to all people with a particular emphasis on disadvantaged populations.
 Our program is designed to:

-- Prepare baccalaureate level social workers for beginning level generalist practice including formal and informal lifelong learning.
+- Prepare social workers for beginning-level generalist practice including formal and informal lifelong learning.

-- Globalize student perspectives to issues and experiences of diverse, vulnerable and marginalized populations.
+- Globalize student perspectives on issues and experiences of diverse, vulnerable and marginalized populations.

 - Enable graduates to impact circles of influence in an effort to advance social justice.

-Taylor’s Social Work program is accredited by the Council on Social Work Education (CSWE) and offers a Bachelor of Arts (includes language requirement) or Bachelor of Science degree in social work.
-Graduates are prepared to apply for state credentialing (licensure, certification or registration) as a beginning-level social work practitioner in all states.
+Taylor’s social work program is accredited by the Council on Social Work Education (CSWE).
+Social work majors can earn a Bachelor of Arts (includes language requirement) or Bachelor of Science degree.
+Graduates are prepared to apply for state credentialing (licensure, certification or registration) as a beginning-level social work practitioner in all 50 states.